 Most of my research looks at how insights from social sciences can inform legal policy design.
 For instance, I have written skeptically about the use of "nudging" to improve retirement savings decisions, and questioned the way many legal policies interpret individual tastes and preferences.
 I am also interested in intellectual history and am working on a research project about the evolution of ideas about the corporation, including debates over corporate social responsibility and personhood.
 I recently examined how ideas about contracts came to influence not-for-profits, enhancing the power and status of donors, and am continuing to write about the governance of charitable foundations.
 I am also interested in consumer protection and corporate governance.
 With my colleague Arthur Laby, I edited Fiduciary Obligations in Business, forthcoming from Cambridge University Press.

 With my colleague Dennis Patterson, I am currently writing a book about skepticism, elites, and expertise.
 The project developed out of a course we co-taught on populism in the spring of 2020.
-You can hear more about our ideas in these two interviews and in this op-ed.
+You can hear more about our evolving ideas in several interviews (here, here, here, and here) and in this op-ed.